 They cite the Georgia Community Green Space Program that was introduced in 1999 by Governor Roy Barnes and signed into law on April 16, 2000.

 It provides seed funding to help local governments in the rapidly growing areas of the state to permanently protect 20% of their land as green space.
 Few local governments can afford to purchase 20% of their land base, but conservation subdivisions protect land as development occurs at little or no cost to taxpayers (Weng & Fowler, 2002).
 Source

-The artists’ rendering photo at the top of this post depicts an actual subdivision that I found near Lithia Springs, GA.
-It was a very pleasant surprise but it had also been cleared of whatever trees may have been there prior to development.
+The artists’ rendering photo at the very top of this post depicts an actual subdivision that I found near Lithia Springs, GA.
+It was a very pleasant surprise, but it had also been cleared of whatever trees may have been there prior to development.

 The difference is that the plan clearly shows tree-lined streets with plenty of room for neighbors to get together in a central green space to play croquet, volleyball or sit around and have a barbecue.
 The trees had already been planted and it looked great.